Creating, Introducing & Implementing

 Throughout this website, Will Schott's brother has been referred to as Lou and his son (Louis L.) referred to as Louis.
 This consistency will continue, but some clarification among these two men is believed warranted.
 They both actually had the same first names of Louis, and both were often called Lou.
 To differentiate these two men, Louis L. Schott was sometimes referred to as "Big Lou" since he was 6'3" in height.
 He was taller than his other family members and most of the men at the brewery back in the 1950s.
 Louis was also 42 years younger than his Uncle Lou.
 Since Louis was in charge of Bavarian's "New Look," a brief background about him follows.

-In making the final selection, there may have been some historical influence in replacing the name of Bavarian's Old Style Beer.
-If you're familiar with Bavarian's Pre-Prohibition beer names, and one introduced shortly after Prohibition, you may be familiar with a brand named Riedlin's Select Beer before Prohibition.
-So, the previous use of "Select" may have been a factor.
-Another influence on deciding on the new name and design, is that some focus groups were used.
+In making the final selection, there may have been some historical influence in modifying the name of Bavarian's Old Style Beer.
+For those familiar with Bavarian's beer names before and shortly after Prohibition, one formerly well known brand name is Riedlin's Select Beer.
+So, the previous use of "Select" from this former name may have been a factor.
+Another influence on deciding on the new name and design, may have been the insights from some focus groups.
 Louis even asked his wife and eight-year old son which design the liked best.
 They both preferred the most colorful one with three flags.
 That happened to be what was finally determined.
 It may be doubtful they actually influenced the final decision, but they liked to think they did.
 Therefore, the new name became Bavarian's Select Beer.
 Even though the name was slightly changed, most importantly, there would be no change in the way people would still refer to the beer - as Bavarian's.

 In developing the design for this "select" beer, certain elements and illustrations were considered.
-The one used was an oval shape with three colorful flags, and a different symbol and meaning within each flag.
-Theses symbols included; an hour glass (for Time), a crown (for Tradition) and a hand with grain (for Skill).
-The overall contemporary design was intended to attract younger consumers.
-However, with elements connected to both quality and tradition, there were reasons to expect that most of Bavarian's older and existing customers could be retained as well.
+The one used was an oval shape with three colorful flags, and a different symbol and meaning within each flag, as shown in the illustration above on the far right.
+The symbols included; an hour glass (for Time), a crown (for Tradition) and a hand with grain (for Skill).
+The overall contemporary design was intended to attract younger consumers, with elements connected to both quality and tradition.
+So, there were reasons to expect that most of Bavarian's older and existing customers could be retained as well.
 Further, from a design perspective, the use off three triangles was a powerful feature that drew interest to the logo.
-Of equal importance, this new design could be used on all types of packages and displays, and in more limited color variations.
+Of equal importance, this new design could be used on all types of packages, displays and point-of-sale items, as well as in limited color variations.

 DEVELOPING A PACKAGING PROGRAM

-Deciding on the new name and design was only one step in creating a new image for Bavarian's Select Beer.
-The next step was for the design firm of L & M to create a packaging program.
+Deciding on the new name and motif was only one step in creating a new image for Bavarian's Select Beer.
+The next step was for the design firm of Lippincott & Margulies (L & M) to create a packaging program.

 Labels, Cases and Cartons: Specific labels for different size bottles and with different alcohol content were needed, along with development of new cans.
 The crates and cartons containing the bottles and cans would also need to be developed.
-These designs were needed by L & M before Bavarian could unveil the new design and begin advertising to develop a new image.
-Those images below were supplied and approved by Louis and others at Bavarian, and they want into production as this new look and image was being introduced.
+To do so, designs were needed from L & M before Bavarian could unveil the new design and begin advertising to develop a new image.
+Those images below were supplied and approved by Louis and others at Bavarian, and they went into production as this new look and image was being introduced.

-Crowns / Bottle Caps & Keg Caps: As part of the bottle packaging, it was also necessary to create new crown or bottle caps.
+Crowns / Bottle Caps & Keg Caps: As part of the bottle packaging, it was necessary to create new crowns or bottle caps.
 Because Bavarian primarily sold their beer in Ohio and Kentucky, they needed to comply with the regulations for each state for these crowns.
 Each required that their state seal be placed on a bottle cap, and Ohio required that their seal would be centered.
 Further, the colors of the caps needed to vary depending upon the alcoholic content and size of the bottles with the amount of tax paid for each bottle printed on the side of the label.
+(See Crowns.)
 The design of the crowns was coordinated between L. E. Baker, the Production Manager at Bavarian, Dave Osler with L&M and a firm that made the crowns, Bond Crown Co., as mentioned in a letter that can be viewed here.
-The crowns shown below were those provided to Louis.
-(For the specific tax paid for each crown, please visit Crowns.)
+The crowns shown below were those provided to Louis, and given to his son.

 1957-1959.
-On the left are keg caps, which were actually a few times larger than crowns.
-The colors of these caps helped distinguish the alcoholic content of the beer and the state tax paid.
+Three Ohio crowns (bottle caps) are on the left and two Kentucky Crown are in the center, above.
+The last three images are keg caps, which were actually a few times larger than crowns.
+The different colors of the crowns and caps helped distinguish the alcoholic content of the beer and the state tax paid.
+(See more Crowns.)